cafuddda

 • Open-source

-Code is our literature: we build software to communicate, interact and inspire.
-We let art, science and technology meet open source.
+• Code is our literature: we build software to communicate, interact and inspire.
+Dyne.org is where art, science and technology meet open source.

-Since the year 2000 a large amount of people and organisations in all fields employed and redistributed our creations.
+A large amount of people and organisations in all fields employed and redistributed our creations.
 Our software gives everybody the right to use, study, share and improve its code, supporting fundamental freedoms.
-Discover more by scrolling through some of our projects:

 Zenroom is a small, portable and secure language interpreter of a domain specific language called zencode, able to execute cryptographic operations and smart contracts in a multiplatform environment.